-Many tourists come to Spain every year to enjoy our culture, ambiance and festival lifestyle.
-With thousands of festivals every year, it is hard to pick one.
-However, San Fermin is a popular one for people seeking unique adventures and thrilling experiences.
+Many tourists come to Spain every year to enjoy our culture, ambiance, and festival lifestyle.
+With thousands of festivals every year, it’s hard to pick just one.
+However, the famous San Fermin is a popular choice for anyone seeking unique adventures and thrilling experiences.

-While I don’t endorse animal cruelty or bullfighting, San Fermin is a lot more than the running of the bulls and bullfighting.
-Some events and parades are Spanish traditions worth exploring and unique experiences that you won’t obtain anywhere else in the world.
+While I don’t endorse animal cruelty, San Fermin is a lot more than the running of the bulls and bullfighting.
+Some events and parades are Spanish traditions worth exploring and unique experiences that you won’t get anywhere else in the world.